Audio equalization: Shelving filter

 In this case, the inclusion of the leading factor simply indicates that the response at frequencies much higher than fz or fp is unity and that only bass frequencies are affected.

 A high shelving control in which fz is set to infinity, or a low shelving response in which fz is set to zero, implements a first-order low-pass or high-pass filter, respectively.
 However, the usual tone controls have a more limited range, since their purpose is not to eliminate any frequencies but only to achieve a greater balance when, for instance, the treble is lacking and the sound is not crisp.
 Since the range of possible responses from shelving filters is so limited, some audio engineers considered shelving controls inadequate for equalization tasks.
 On some bass amps and DI boxes, the units provide both low and high shelving controls and additional equalization controls.

 Graphic equalizer

 In the graphic equalizer, the input signal is sent to a bank of filters.
 Each filter passes the portion of the signal present in its own frequency range or band.
 The amplitude passed by each filter is adjusted using a slide control to boost or cut frequency components passed by that filter.
-The vertical position of each slider thus indicates the gain applied to that frequency band, so that the knobs resemble a graph of the equalizer's response plotted versus frequency.
+The vertical position of each slider thus indicates the gain applied to that frequency band, so that the sliders resemble a graph of the equalizer's response plotted versus frequency.

-The number of frequency channels (and therefore each one's bandwidth) affects the cost of production and may be matched to the requirements of the intended application.
-A car audio equalizer might have one set of controls applying the same gain to both stereo channels for convenience, with a total of five to ten frequency bands.
-On the other hand, an equalizer for professional live sound reinforcement typically has some 25 to 31 bands, for more precise control of feedback problems and equalization of room modes.
-Such an equalizer (as shown above) is called a 1/3-octave equalizer (spoken informally as "third-octave EQ") because the center frequencies of its filters are spaced one third of an octave apart, three filters to an octave.
+The number of frequency channels may be matched to the requirements of the intended application.
+A car audio equalizer might have a total of five to ten frequency bands.
+An equalizer for professional live sound reinforcement typically has some 25 to 31 bands, for more precise control of feedback problems and equalization of room modes.
+Such an equalizer is called a 1/3-octave equalizer (spoken informally as "third-octave EQ") because the center frequencies of its filters are spaced one third of an octave apart, three filters to an octave.
 Equalizers with half as many filters per octave are common where less precise control is required—this design is called a 2/3-octave equalizer.